 Minister for Water, Property and Housing, Melinda Pavey, welcomed the handing over of new keys for tenants moving into the 31 newly built homes located in Auburn and South Wentworthville.

-“These new homes are typical of the high-quality designed and delivered by the NSW Land and Housing Corporation, benefitting communities throughout the State to make them safer and stronger; especially in our regions,” Mrs Pavey said.
+“These new homes are typical of the high-quality designed and delivered by the NSW Land and Housing Corporation, benefiting communities throughout the State to make them safer and stronger; especially in our regions,” Mrs Pavey said.

 “Older, under-occupied, outdated properties that were expensive to maintain, have now been replaced by four-times as many new homes.